royendgel/django-quickbooks/readme.md

 ###Tested with 9500 entries. it is working !
 Work in progress.

+Currently if you start as described above with intialize.py it will read and store data as xml in your db.
+This are the tested queries read:

+- Customer
+- Bill
+- Account
+- Check
+- Account
+- Estimate
+- Invoice
+- ReceivePayment
+- Vendor
+- ToDo

-Need to be done (Two way communication ) :
+Need to be done (Write new and/or modified records back to quickbooks) :

+- Customer
+- Bill
+- Account
+- Check
+- Account
+- Estimate
-- Customers
+- Invoice
-- Accounts
+- ReceivePayment
-- Estimates
+- Vendor
-- Invoices
+- ToDo

 More things:
+- Time stamped so I can ask for only changed or added records
+- Irritation for big company files
 - Advanced queries(Not really I don't see why for now)
-- Irritation for big company files

 #####Any Question or help contact me: royendgel@techprocur.com